DiegoCaridei/MEDUZA/README.md

     <...etc, you can see many messages about certificates, it's ok...>
     ```

-4. Do something typical in the app: login, tap some buttons, logoff... e.g. act like an ordinary dumb user :) Every time the app uses a (pinned or not pinned) certificate to connect a server, MEDUZA catches and remembers the certificate.
+4. Do something typical in the app: login, tap some buttons, logoff... e.g. act like an ordinary dumb user and try to play any UX scenarious :) Every time the app fetches a (pinned or not pinned) certificate from servers, MEDUZA catches and remembers the certificate.

 5. As soon as you complete your monkey-tapping, press `ENTER` in the Terminal.
 MEDUZA will generate a script (e.g. `./unpinUber.js` in the example above).